vegaprotocol/vega.xyz/README.md

 Text that will be written in the page when a user vists
 ```

+## Development
+Hugo is installed with [Homebrew](https://brew.sh/).
+Install with `brew install hugo`

+Hugo uses git submodules for theming.
+Run `git submodule update --init` to clone the theme.

 ## Deploying
 The site is automatically deployed when files change in `master`.